pageboard/pagecut/README.md

 * Resolvers
   Return synchronously and/or asynchronously a block from a url or from a dom node.

+* Modifiers
+  Change a block or its rendered attributes on the fly.

 * Elements
   Blocks are instances of elements.
   An element comes in two parts:
   - its definition (name, group, specs, and json schema)
-  - its edit and view methods, with signatures (main, block).
+  - its edit and view methods, with signatures (document, block).

 * Modules
   A simple extension system for defining resolvers and elements.